-If you can’t afford email marketing, one of the first purchases you should make is investing in email marketing service.
-I use Clickfunnels (two-week free trial here).
+If you can’t afford email marketing, one of the first purchases you should make is investing in an email marketing service.
+I use Clickfunnels (a two-week free trial here).

 Step 7: Learn/ Apply Analytics

-Analytics is the data behind all of your work and will tell you what your successes and failures are.
+Analytics is the data behind all of your work and will tell you your successes and failures.